Anastasia-Labs/lucid-evolution/README.md

 pnpm lint
 ```

+## Documentation

+For comprehensive documentation, please visit our [official documentation site](https://anastasia-labs.github.io/lucid-evolution/)

-### Remote Caching
+## Remote Caching

 Lucid Evolution leverages the remote caching functionality provided by GitHub to optimize continuous integration (CI) pipelines.

 By default, local caching is employed.
-Although there are no immediate plans for remote caching, the repository remains adaptable to future enhancements.
+Although there are no immediate plans for remote caching, the repository remains adaptable to future enhancements

-### Contribution
+## Contributing

-Contributions to Lucid Evolution are welcome!
-Feel free to submit issues, feature requests, or pull requests to help improve the project.
+We welcome contributions to Lucid Evolution!
+Please feel free to submit issues, create pull requests, or engage in discussions to help improve the project

-### License
+## License

-Lucid Evolution is licensed under the MIT License, permitting unrestricted use, distribution, and modification.
+Lucid Evolution is open-source software licensed under the [MIT License](https://anastasia-labs.github.io/lucid-evolution/information/license)

+## Community

+Join our [Discord community](https://discord.gg/s89P9gpEff) for discussions, support, and updates

+---

+<p align="center">Developed with ❤️ by Anastasia Labs</p>